 This 1,685-acre lake is designated for unlimited horsepower.
 Boaters have access to a section of the Mahoning River at the south end of the lake.

-Three launch ramps and seasonal dock rentals are available.
+Three launch ramps access the lake.
 Fuel and 100 seasonal docks are available at the marina.

 Lake Milton is managed by the US Army Corps of Engineers for flood control; current conditions are reported daily along with other reservoirs on their Daily Reservoir Summary (pdf).